CognitiveComputationLab/cogmods/propositional/student_projects/giessl2019/README.md

-Prediction models for propositinal logical tasks
+Prediction models for propositional logical tasks
 =======

 propositional reasoning models implemented as part of the Bachelor project by Julian Giessl in 2019.